+- mitigation, as well as lessons learned from institutions who encountered additional challenges managing camps. - Development of Comprehensive Policies and Procedures - Formal and comprehensive policies and procedures will be developed for youth camps.
+These policies and procedures will address the recommendations included within this report and will be informed by the external review to align Lamar University policies and procedures with industry best practices and applicable governance. - Training to Prepare Colleges and Departments Once comprehensive policies and procedures are developed, the Operations Department will prepare and facilitate trainings for staff involved in youth camp processes.

+Lamar University has engaged a professional policy writer to assist with external benchmarking and subsequent development of formal policies and procedures for youth camps.
+This individual will work closely with stakeholders in Human Resources, Payroll, and other key areas involved in the youth camp process to ensure benchmarking and final policies and procedures address the audit recommendations.

+Person Responsible: Jason Baldwin, Associate Athletic Director/CFO/Strategic Analyst Timetable for Completion: January 15, 2024 c.
+No Oversight of Third-Party Sponsored Camps

-Report Recommendations Management's Most Current Response Status () All registration fees should be collected or through the Marketplace system to elimina handling.
-Consideration should be given to impleme systematic process that does not allow reg to be complete until the waiver is signed a is collected.
-No Oversight of Third-Party Sponsored Camps A policy should be established that define: ate cash enting a gistration and the fee party sponsored camps and the related requirements, including a signed facility us agreement, insurance coverage, worker so requirements, and collection of facility usa Consideration should be given to impleme process or a method whereby third-party or be easily identified within the Cardinal Pur Youth camps run as a third-party sponsore even if managed by an employee of the U should be treated as a third-party camp. se creening age fees. enting a camps can rch system. ed camp, d.
-Undocumented Safety Protocols Formal policies and procedures should be dev either at the University-level or at the camp-lev address safety protocols for youth camps.
-Con should be given to include policies online, so th available to camp workers and the public.
-Wor should be informed of these policies prior to as responsibility for campers.
-Policies should con comprehensive coverage of safety protocols, in but not limited to the following: Camper rules and accountability, Check-in and check-out procedures, Visitation policy, Medical care and treatment, Emergency procedures, and vel, to nsideration hey are kers ssuming sider Camp Contracts Not Properly Registered A formal policy on event registration withir Cardinal Purch system should be implement enforced for all youth camps.
-Any deviation the policy, such as approvals being bypas ented and ons from
+- All registration fees should be collected online through the Marketplace system to eliminate cash handling. - Consideration should be given to implementing a systematic process that does not allow registration to be complete until the waiver is signed and the fee is collected.

+- A policy should be established that defines thirdparty sponsored camps and the related requirements, including a signed facility use agreement, insurance coverage, worker screening requirements, and collection of facility usage fees. - Consideration should be given to implementing a process or a method whereby third-party camps can be easily identified within the Cardinal Purch system. - Youth camps run as a third-party sponsored camp, even if managed by an employee of the University, should be treated as a third-party camp.

+d.
+Undocumented Safety Protocols

+Formal policies and procedures should be developed, either at the University-level or at the camp-level, to address safety protocols for youth camps.
+Consideration should be given to include policies online, so they are available to camp workers and the public.
+Workers should be informed of these policies prior to assuming responsibility for campers.
+Policies should consider comprehensive coverage of safety protocols, including but not limited to the following:

+- Camper rules and accountability,

+- Check-in and check-out procedures,

+- Visitation policy,

+- Medical care and treatment,

+- Emergency procedures, and

+- Important campus contacts.

+e.
+Camp Contracts Not Properly Registered